Parameters by theme

 Amount of media in stories

-It is possible to specify whether the stories returned by your query should contain media or not and also to specify the number of images and videos in each story by using the media.images.count or the media.videos.count parameter.
+Using the media. images. count or media. videos. count parameter, you can specify whether the stories returned by your query should contain media and also the number of images and videos in each story.

 • By setting media.videos.count.min to 1, you are specifying that your query only returns stories with at least one image.